ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 4.1 Addressing Past Issues

-[Explain how past issues or defects were addressed if applicable.]

 As described in [Section 3.1](#31-test-case-exclusions), FastCSV is mature software, that was first released in 2015.
 Since then, the application has been widely used and issues/defects have been reports and tracked in the Issues section of the project’s GitHub repository.
 The team reviewed the Issues section of the repository and it appears to be actively monitored and curated by the developer, with any issues being addressed and closed out, as appropriate.
 In some cases, the issue was remedied via a new version of the software being released and in other cases, the issue was deemed out of scope for the software.
 Additionally, the Issues section has been used to make feature suggestions or to request help using the software.
 As of the date of this document, all open issues have been marked as cleared.
 Due to the above, the team has decided that past issues or defects will not have a notable impact on our testing strategy.

 ## 4.2 Special Testing Considerations

-[Highlight any special considerations for testing.]

 The team has noted the following special considerations when developing our testing plan:
 -	As previously described, FastCSV is a Java library and not a standalone program.
 Therefore, instead of focusing on interactions via a user interface, the team will be able to narrow the testing focus and perform deeper tests on the many configuration options of the library.